 The expression Cape Cod and the islands is often used to describe Cape Cod and the surrounding islands.
 One of the most renowned Cape Cod islands is Martha’s Vineyard.

-Only a few miles from the southwestern part of Cape Cod Martha’s Vineyard lies.
-To see if Martha’s Vineyard lives up to the hype is an unforgettable extension to a Cape Cod vacation.
+Only a few miles from the southwestern part of Cape Cod, Martha’s Vineyard floats.
+Checking if Martha’s Vineyard lives up to the hype is an unforgettable extension to a Cape Cod vacation.

-The idyllic island in the waters off Cape Cod is one of the very largest islands on the East Coast of the US.
-Only Goat Island, closely associated with Acadia National Park, and Long Island are bigger.
-With a land area of almost 100 square miles there’s a lot to explore on Martha’s Vineyard.
+The idyllic island, in the waters off Cape Cod, is one of the very largest islands on the East Coast of the US.
+Only Mount Desert Island Island, closely associated with Acadia National Park, and Long Island are bigger.
+With a land area of almost 100 square miles, there’s a lot to explore on Martha’s Vineyard.